Janina Gavankar: Music

 Gavankar returned to music with a cover of Kanye West's "Love Lockdown".
-Gavankar's former all female singing group, Endera, was signed to Cash Money Records Universal Records.
+Gavankar's former all-female singing group, Endera, was signed to Cash Money Records Universal Records.

 She collaborated on a project for a song called "Tell Me What" in India with Pratichee Mohapatra of Viva, Deep, and Navraaz.
-She has had songs licensed to movies and television, and has sung and played marimba on film scores.
+She has had songs licensed to films and television and has sung and played marimba on film scores.
 Gavankar was featured in Russian artist Ella Leya's music video for "Wish I Could", in the music video by San Francisco-based band Recliner for their single "Float Away", as well as the music video for Manu Narayan's band Darunam.

 In August 2012, she released the single for her upcoming EP, entitled Waiting for Godot, and in November, Billboard premiered the official music video.
 It went on to win numerous film festival awards.

 While in high school, Gavankar auditioned for the front ensemble of the Phantom Regiment Drum and Bugle Corps of Rockford, Illinois.
-Before hearing whether she had made the corps, she was accepted for the Yale School of Drama's summer camp, and went there.
+Before hearing whether she had made the corps, she was accepted for the Yale School of Drama's summer camp and went there.
 "I fell in love with drum corps when I was 13 years old", Gavankar has stated, and remains a strong fan of the activity.
 When she heard the Martin Garrix/Usher collaboration, "Don't Look Down", she had the idea of performing it as marching music.
 With assistance from Drum Corps International, she contacted the Jersey Surf Drum and Bugle Corps and arranger Colin Bell.
 She went into the studios in New York with fifty members of Jersey Surf and recorded the music video "Don't Look Down- #JustAddDrumCorps Edition" that was released in April 2015.

 On May 20, 2015, Gavankar performed a percussion duet at Carnegie Hall with Questlove for the Best Buddies charity benefit.

 Technology

 Gavankar was the first actress to use Twitter, signing up on Richard Branson's computer on Necker Island in 2006.

 Gavankar was the personification of Microsoft's interactive search engine Ms. Dewey.

-In 2011 she created a free template for actors and artists to help them control their online presence and in 2012, spoke at the Suits and Spooks Conference about how she discovered a solution for data challenges faced by actors through the use of open source tools.
+In 2011, she created a free template for actors and artists to help them control their online presence and in 2012, spoke at the Suits and Spooks Conference about how she discovered a solution for data challenges faced by actors through the use of open source tools.

 In 2017, she launched a private discussion forum for members of the games industry.

-In 2018, she produced the first narrative film to use the ARRI Alexa LF.
+In 2018, she produced the first narrative film to use the Arri Alexa LF.

-Gavankar is a first round investor in ClassPass.
+Gavankar is a first-round investor in ClassPass.